 Leviton warrants to the original consumer purchaser and not for the benefit of anyone else that this product at the time of its sale by Leviton is free of defects in materials and workmanship under normal and proper use for two years from the purchase date.
 Leviton's only obligation is to correct such defects by repair or replacement, at its option.
-For details visit www.leviton com or call 1-800-824-3005.
+For details visit www.leviton.com or call 1-800-824-3005.
 This warranty excludes and there is disclaimed liability for labor for removal of this product or reinstallation.
-This warranty is void if this product is installed improperly or in an improper environment, overloaded, misused, opened, abused, or altered in any manner, or is not used under normal operating conditions or not in accordance with any labels or instructions.
-There are no other or implied warranties of any kind, including merchantability and fitness for a particular purpose, but if any implied warranty including merchantability and fitness for a particular purpose, is limited to two years.
-Leviton is not liable for incidental, indirect, special, or consequential damages, including without limitation, damage to, or loss of use of, any equipment, lost sales or profits or delay or failure to perform this warranty obligation.
-The remedies provided herein are the exclusive remedies under this warranty, whether based on contract, tort or otherwise.
+This warranty is void if this product is installed improperly or in an improper environment, overloaded nisused, opened, abused, or altered in any manner, or is not used under normal operating conditions or not in accordance with any labels or instructions.
+There are no other or implied warranties of any kind, including merchantability and fitness for a particular purpose, but if any implied warranty is required by the applicable jurisdiction, the duration of any such implied warranty, including merchantability and fitness for a particular purpose, is limited to two years, Leviton is not liable for incidental, indirect, special, or consequential damages, including without limitation, damage to, or loss of use of, any equipment, lost sales or profits or delay or failure to perform this warranty obligation.
+The remedies provided herein are the exclusive remedies under this warranty, whether based on contract, tort or otherwise